 For years after that dinner, I could have been an ambassador for InSinkErator.
-I was able to quote my dinner teacher and share salient points about the product.
+I was able to quote my inner teacher and share salient points about the product.
 Her passion served as a conduit and my brain received and banked the information.

 That’s the second strategy: Show True Enthusiasm.
-When a trainer is truly enthusiastic about the topic – that enthusiasm will translate into interest and an openness to view the topic from the eyes of the trainer.
+When a trainer is truly enthusiastic about the topic – that enthusiasm will translate into interest and openness to view the topic from the eyes of the trainer.

 Turn The Tables: There’s a Chinese proverb many are familiar with:

 Create an Environment for Peer Learning.
 When you want to boost your participants’ motivation, focus, and depth of understanding try incorporating some form of Peer Learning.
 The exact way to accomplish this depends on what the participants need to learn.
 It could mean bringing in colleagues who have already mastered the material and share some personal tidbits, shortcuts, and ways the material helped them in their jobs and careers.
 It could mean creating teams and handing out material where each team is expected to research the information and then teach it to their peers.
 As the trainer, you serve as the SME and conduct the debrief.
 Research says participants are more motivated when they learn from their peers so when you have material that needs an extra boost, think about leveraging the power of peers.